Centre for Appropriate Technology

 Attracting and accessing low-cost finance for large scale renewable energy deployment hinges on de-risking projects.
 A key means of doing this is high quality meteorological data, which is fundamental to the development of high-certainty generation profiles for all renewable energy technologies, which is in turn a cornerstone to developing bankable project financial models.

 The data will be made easily accessible to potential investors, researchers, developers and others in the renewable energy industry.
-The database will provide a reliable baseline on renewable resource and thereby reduce potential and perceived risk and encourage and facilitate investment in renewable energy in the Northern Territory.
-This will provide key information that will help de-risk investment in renewables in the Northern Territory and thereby drive scaled development and deployment of renewables across the Territory, assisting the Territory to reach its 50% renewable energy target.
+The database will provide a reliable baseline on renewable resource and thereby reduce potential and perceived risk and encourage and facilitate investment in renewable energy in the NT.
+This will provide key information that will help de-risk investment in renewables in the NT and thereby drive scaled development and deployment of renewables across the Territory, assisting the Territory to reach its 50% renewable energy target.